Why study this course?

 Modular structure

-The modules listed below are for the academic year 2022/23 and represent the course modules at this time.
+The modules listed below are for the academic year 2023/24 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.

 Year 0 modules include:

-- This module currently runs:
+This module currently runs:

-- all year (September start) - Wednesday morning
+• all year (September start) - Wednesday morning

 The Critical and Contextual Studies module introduces a range of cultural and contextual practices and is diagnostic in helping students to identify areas of reading, writing, information gathering and research in relation to their abilities, needs and aspirations.
 The intention is to prepare students for critical and theoretical work in Higher Education.

-The focus of the Critical and Contextual Studies module is on the ability to ask questions and find answers; specifically, those bearing on architecture, art, design and media in the broad sense and to the conventional means to present these.
+The focus of the Critical and Contextual Studies module is on the ability to ask questions and find answers; specifically, those bearing on Art, Architecture and Design and Media in the broad sense and to the conventional means to present these.
 The experience of the module is structured by a sequence of three submissions: an initial patchwork assignment that includes a Learning Reflection element, an analysis of the works of a particular creative practitioner and a final submission is a self-directed essay.

 The contents include answers to questions that range from practical or theoretical ‘how to’ or ‘what is’ exercises; to simple ‘what do you think?’ form of analysis or reflection; to complex structured responses in the form of the essay.

-The module is constructed around three core blocks of intensive study.
+The module is constructed around two core blocks of intensive study.
 Each block has a thematic structure to allow the exploration of different topics and approaches, for example: ‘Contexts’, ‘Connections’, ‘Themes in creative practice’.
 The first assessment includes the Learning Reflection element.

-The module aims to motivate and aid the student to find out about and engage in the practice and culture of architecture, art, design and media.
+The module aims to motivate and aid the student to find out about and engage in the practice and culture of Art, Architecture and Design and Media.
 The module should help inform the student about their future direction of study as well as providing useful insights into their potential and abilities.
 Students learn how to ask and begin to answer questions about the discipline they are interested in and its broader context.
 They should acquire a portfolio of methodological and critical writing and communication skills that enable them and know how to apply themselves to the various forms of study and assessment ahead following progression to the next level in Higher Education.

-- This module currently runs:
+This module currently runs:

-- all year (September start) - Wednesday afternoon
+• all year (September start) - Wednesday afternoon

-- This module currently runs:
+This module currently runs:

-- all year (September start) - Monday morning
+• all year (September start) - Monday morning

-- all year (September start) - Friday morning
+• all year (September start) - Friday morning

-- all year (September start) - Thursday morning
+• all year (September start) - Thursday morning

-- all year (September start) - Tuesday morning
+• all year (September start) - Tuesday morning

+A project develops ideas through conceptual and material processes towards outcomes that can be evaluated in relation to the initial idea; and other related contexts that may arise during the timeframe of the project.
+The Project module is an introduction to the project as a key feature of creative practice.
 The projects in the Project module vary considerably in aim, structure and duration to reflect their application in a wide range of creative practices.
-The definition, implementation, development and outcome of the projects is transferred from tutor to student as the course proceeds.
-The projects are inherently student-centred with course demands satisfied by developing the student’s independent inquiry, discovery and production.
+The definition, implementation, development and outcome of the projects is transferred from tutor to student as the course develops.
+The projects are inherently student-centred with course demands satisfied by nurturing the student’s independent inquiry, discovery & production.

 Practical elements of project-work are built-up by a close relation with the Techniques module.
 Critical reflection and self-evaluation encourage the development of self-organisation and effective time-management.

-- This module currently runs:
+This module currently runs:

-- all year (September start) - Tuesday afternoon
+• all year (September start) - Tuesday afternoon

-- all year (September start) - Thursday afternoon
+• all year (September start) - Thursday afternoon

-- all year (September start) - Monday afternoon
+• all year (September start) - Monday afternoon

-- all year (September start) - Friday afternoon
+• all year (September start) - Friday afternoon

-The Techniques module delivers the skills-based, technical aspects of creative practices in relation having, developing and resolving ideas through processes towards media/material outcomes.
+Techniques explores approaches to the skills-based, technical aspects of creative practice in relation having, developing and resolving ideas through processes towards media/material outcomes.
 It concerns the quality of making, considerations of care, appropriateness and endeavour.
 It encourages recognition of the intrinsic formal and structural qualities of different media as essential elements in visual/aural communication.
 The module involves a series of learning experiences that introduce and develop many of the key skills and techniques needed for a range of making practices across various subject areas; the outcomes are in the context of and further developed in close relation with the Project module.

 The Techniques module links the analysis and evaluation of technical quantitative properties with qualitative aesthetic discernment and judgment and introduces a common vocabulary, technical/professional language, core skills and reference models.
-It introduces safe and appropriate studio/workshop/site practice.

 Year 1 modules include: